Annie Fisher: Cooking, catering and entrepreneurship

-Annie saved most of the money she made cooking to start her catering business which she operated out of her restaurant, the Wayside Inn, which was located at the site of her childhood home behind Grindstone schoolhouse.
-She reportedly had over 1,000 place settings of china and handled many large catered events for the University of Missouri.
+Fisher saved most of the money she made cooking to start her catering business which she operated out of her restaurant, the Wayside Inn, which was located at the site of her childhood home behind Grindstone schoolhouse.
+She reportedly had over 1,000 place settings of tableware and handled many large catered events for the University of Missouri.
 For one of her largest banquets at an alumni dinner for the University of Missouri, she was paid $1,200, two dollars per plate.

-Annie's beaten biscuits became so popular that Missourians who had moved out of state would mail order her biscuits to be delivered to states as far away as New York and California.
+Fisher's beaten biscuits became so popular that Missourians who had moved out of state would mail order her biscuits to be delivered to states as far away as New York and California.
 Annie cooked in what she referred to as, "old Missouri style," which meant she used local ingredients to give her food a distinct flavor.
 Her cooking became so popular that she began endorsing local businesses such as the Boone County Mill's H-P flour which she used in her famous biscuits.
 In 1911, a Sedalia hostess who handled catering for the Missouri State fair made sure Fisher's biscuits were on the presidential table for William Howard Taft's visit.

-Fisher's ingenuity didn't end in the kitchen; she invented a specific cutter for her biscuits that would keep them from sticking to the surface of the cutter.
+Fisher's ingenuity did not end in the kitchen; she invented a nonstick cutter specifically for her biscuits.
 After Fisher's mail order business had taken off, she incorporated a biscuit brake to meet the demand for her biscuits.
 In a news article, Fisher reported she usually made around one million biscuits a year and around 50 dozen biscuits every hour with the help from her daughter.

 By 1919, Fisher was making $500 a month on biscuits alone at 15 cents a dozen.
 Using the profits from her cooking and catering businesses, Fisher bought her first house in 1901 and paid it off in two years.
 After her first property purchase, Fisher went on to buy 18 rental properties in the downtown Columbia area, most of which were along what is now Ash Street and Fifth Street.
 Later after Fisher's catering business had become quite successful, she purchased a 58-acre farm outside of Columbia where she raised livestock and crops to use in her cooking.